 Our former student here at Berkeley Lemin Wu has thought seriously and deeply about all of this.
 So let me crib from him.
 Paul asks what really are two interlinked questions:

-What preindustrial civilizations manage to live substantially above "nasty, brutish, and short" biological subsistence--which usually means having a substantialmiddle class?
+What preindustrial civilizations managed to live substantially above "nasty, brutish, and short" biological subsistence--which usually means having a substantial middle class?

-What preindustrial civilizations manage to then mobilize that surplus, so that their middle class-aided military aristocracy can overwhelm that of their neighbors, and then extract the fruits of plunder and empire?
+What preindustrial civilizations managed to then mobilize that surplus, so that their middle class-aided military aristocracy could overwhelm that of their neighbors, and then extract the fruits of plunder and empire?

 The place to start is with the observation that Malthusian mechanisms are operating.
 "Subsistence" in Malthusian theory is a term of art.
-It can mean populations under such intense nutritional stress that women stop ovulating and children's immune systems are so compromised that they drop like flies when bronchitis hits.
+It can mean populations under extreme and intense nutritional stress: women then stop ovulating, and children's immune systems are then so compromised that they drop like flies when bronchitis hits.
 But it does not have to.
 What it does mean is that the standard of living and social institutions are such that the average woman has two children or a hair more that survive to reproduce, and that as a result average rates of population growth are glacial.

-As Lemin puts it, four sociological factors can drive a wedge between the post-pillage or organized extortion (by thugs-with-spears and thugs-with-scrolls) living standards of the bulk of the population and bare biological subsistence:
+As Lemin puts it, four sociological factors can drive a wedge between the post-pillage or poar-organized extortion (by thugs-with-spears and thugs-with-scrolls) living standards of the bulk of the population and bare biological subsistence:

 These four are:

 - female infanticide,